GaloisInc/ivorylang-org/extras/ivory-rust/ivory-rust.md

    Moreover, predicting the space usage of a compiled high-level language is difficult and is dependent on the behavior of the runtime system.

 3. *Time*.
 Timing concerns cover both predictability and speed.
-Well-written C is still the golden-standard for speed.
+Efficiently written C is still the golden-standard for speed.
 For real-time systems, predictability is also important; the runtime system may unpredictably pause the user program to perform garbage collection, for example, causing jitter in the program.

 4. *Low-level programming*.
 Finally, without enforced restrictions on pointer use and type-casting, C/C++ can simplify interactions with hardware say, when